-Assi gnment Descriptions Points Possible % of Final Grade Prac tice & Participation 125 25% Your r grade for practice and participation will come from three sources: class activities and prep paration assignments, peer evaluation of participation, and instructor evaluation of part i ci pation.
-Class Activities & Preparation Assignments 100 20% Part of class time each week will be spent applying the concepts and skills you are learning.
-This interactive process requires your active and thoughtful participation in class activities, small and large group discussions, and group work.
-Individual and group participation is a vital part of learning and will be highly emphasized in this course.
-To earn these points, there will be an individual or group in-class activity or discussion to be completed almost every day of class and there may be online materials you will be asked to complete outside of class.
-You will have the opportunity to earn approximately 5 participation points through application activities each week, although some activities will be worth more participation points depending on their length and quality.
-Further, in order to ensure a safe and respectful environment, you will have the opportunity to earn "professionalism" points by demonstrating your attention, attendance, and participation in class.
-This will be outlined in more detail on the first day of class and will be a repeating theme in our course.
-Peer Evaluation & Instructor Evaluation Your participation grade will take into consideration many factors Both your teammates and the instructor will evaluate your participation in class based on the following factors: o Engagement/Listening Skills - Level of engagement with course lectures, discussions, and activities with eye contact, taking notes, and informed contributions. o Respectful Behavior - Appropriate class room behaviors (e.g., not texting, sleeping, or talking out-of-turn, etc.) o Preparation - Coming to class with a laptop, pen, and paper to take notes, and having read necessary information to provide informed comments to discussions and activities. o Collaboration/Contributions - Working collaboratively in appropriate and fair ways.
-25 5%
+Assignment I Descriptions Points Possible % of Final Grade Practice & Pa 125 25% or practice and participation will come from three sources: class activities and assignments, peer evaluation of participation, and instructor evaluation of articipation 400 0.00/ Part of This int small a vital pa will be ctivities & Preparation Assignments class time each week will be spent applying the concepts and skills you are learning. eractive process requires your active and thoughtful participation in class activities, nd large group discussions, and group work.
+Individual and group participation is a rt of learning and will be highly emphasized in this course.
+To earn these points, there an individual or group in-class activity or discussion to be completed almost every day and there may be online materials you will be asked to complete outside of class.
+100 20% valuation & Instructor Evaluation 25 5% articipation grade will take into consideration many factors.
+Both your teammates and cructor will evaluate your participation in class based on the following factors: Engagement/Listening Skills - Level of engagement with course lectures, discussions, and activities with eye contact, taking notes, and informed contributions.
+Respectful Behavior - Appropriate classroom behaviors (e.g., not texting, sleeping, or talking out-of-turn, etc.) Preparation - Coming to class with a laptop, pen, and paper to take notes, and having read necessary information to provide informed comments to discussions and activities.
+0 Collaboration/Contributions - Working collaboratively in appropriate and fair ways. uizzes & Ex ams 175 35% Ouima 75 1 - 0/

-Quiz uizzes & Exams 35% Quizzes 75 15% Short quizzes will be given at the start of class approximately once a week.
+Quiz zes & Exams 175 35% Quizzes 75 15% Short quizzes will be given at the start of class approximately once a week.
 You will take 11 quizzes total worth 5 points each and will be allowed to drop your lowest quiz score for a total of 50 points.
 You should be prepared to answer specific questions about what you have been assigned to prepare for class (e.g., course readings, videos, etc.).
 You are allowed to bring one 8.5 x 11 page (one side only) of original hand written notes to use on each quiz.
-Following individual quizzes, you will work together with your teammates to complete the same quiz as a team.
-Team quizzes are worth 2.5 points each , and you will be allowed to drop your lowest team quiz score, for a total of 25 points .
-Case Analysis Exams There are 3 case analysis exams in this class where you will apply what you are learning to common academic situations.
+Following individual guizzes, you will work together with your teammates to complete the same guiz as a team.
+Team guizzes are worth 2.5 points each , and you will be allowed to drop your lowest team quiz score, for a total of 25 points.
+100 2004 Case Analysis Exams 100 20% There are 3 case analysis exams in this class where you will apply what you are learning to common academic situations.
 You will be presented with case studies about a student's learning experience.
-You should be prepared to diagnose any problems, evaluate the 100 20% effectiveness of the strategies chosen to overcome the problems, and propose alternate solutions in an in-class essay
+You should be prepared to diagnose any problems, evaluate the effectiveness of the strategies chosen to overcome the problems, and propose alternate solutions in an in-class essay.

 Projects 200 40%

 A series of projects will give you an opportunity to reflect on yourself as a learner and to

 apply a strategic process to setting and achieving your goals.
 You will write a brief Learning

 Autobiography in two parts, and complete 3 structured Goal Projects throughout the

 semester.
 More information about each of the assignments will be provided in class.

 Learning Autobiography: Past 25 5%

-o Goal 1 Project 25 5%
+Goal 1 Project 25 5%

-o Goal 2 Project 35 7%
+Goal 2 Project 35 7%

-o Goal 3 Project 50 10%
+Goal 3 Project 50 10%

 Learning Autobiography and Goal Plan: Present and Future 65 13%

 Extra Credit: 5 1%

-A description of the extra credit assignment(s) will be provided on Canvas.
-Extra credit will be e
+A description of the extra credit assignment will be provided on Canvas.
+Extra credit will be

 due by the last day of class.

 Total (Excluding Extra Credit) 500 100%